Match Point: Themes

 Allen revisits some of the themes he had explored in Crimes and Misdemeanors (1989), such as the existence of justice in the universe.
 Both films feature a murder of an unwanted mistress, and "offer a depressing view on fate, fidelity, and the nature of man".
 That film's protagonist, Judah Rosenthal, is an affluent member of the upper-middle class having an extramarital affair.
 After he tries to break the affair off, his mistress blackmails him and threatens to go to his wife.
-Soon, Rosenthal decides to murder his mistress, but is racked with guilt over violating his moral code.
+Soon, Rosenthal decides to murder his mistress but is racked with guilt over violating his moral code.
 Eventually, he learns to ignore his guilt and go on as though nothing has happened.
-Philip French compared the two films' plots and themes in The Observer, and characterized Match Points as a "clever twist on the themes of chance and fate".
+Philip French compared the two films' plots and themes in The Observer, and characterised Match Points as a "clever twist on the themes of chance and fate".

 Money is an important motivator for the characters: both Wilton and Nola come from modest backgrounds and wish to enter the Hewett family using their sex appeal.
-That family's secure position is demonstrated by their large country estate, and, early on in their relationships, both prospective spouses are supported by Mr. Hewett, Wilton with a position on "one of his companies" and Nola reports being "swept off her feet" by Hewett's attention and presents.
+That family's secure position is demonstrated by their large country estate, and, early on in their relationships, both prospective spouses are supported by Mr Hewett Wilton with a position on "one of his companies".
+Nola reports being "swept off her feet" by Hewett's attention and presents.
 Roger Ebert posed the film's underlying question as "To what degree are we prepared to set aside our moral qualms in order to indulge in greed and selfishness?
 Wilton is facing a choice between greed and lust, but his sweet wife, Chloe, herself has no qualms about having her father essentially 'buy' her husband for her."

 Jean-Baptiste Morain, writing in Les Inrockuptibles, noticed how the strong do not accept their own weakness and have no qualms about perpetuating an injustice to defend their interests.
 This wider political sense is, he argued, accentuated by its English setting, where class differences are more marked than in the USA.
 The film pits passion and the dream of happiness against ambition and arrivisme, resolving the dispute with a pitiless blow that disallows all chance of justice.